-Across all experiments, we report lower bounds with 95\% confidence (Clopper-Pearson~\cite{clopper1934use}) along with the mean and standard deviation values of $\empeps$ over five independent runs.
-For simplicity, in all experiments, we set $\delta = 10^{-5}$, gradient clipping norm to $C = 1.0$, and choose the learning rate $\eta$ by hyper-parameter tuning from a logarithmic scale.

-\descr{Datasets.} We use three datasets commonly used in the DP auditing literature, namely, FMNIST~\cite{xiao2017fashion}, CIFAR-10~\cite{krizhevsky2009learning}, and Purchase-100 (P100)~\cite{shokri2017membership}.
-Due to computational constraints, we only take samples corresponding to two labels from FMNIST and CIFAR-10 and downsample all datasets only to include 10,000 samples as also done in prior work~\cite{jagielski2020auditing}.
-Our FMNIST dataset contains 10,000 28x28 grayscale images from one of two classes (`T-shirt' and `Trouser'), while our CIFAR-10 dataset contains 10,000 3x32x32 RGB images from one of two classes (`Airplane' and `Automobile').
-Finally, our P100 dataset consists of 10,000 records with 600 binary features from one of a hundred classes.
+\descr{Datasets.} We use three datasets commonly used in the DP auditing literature: FMNIST~\cite{xiao2017fashion}, CIFAR-10~\cite{krizhevsky2009learning}, and Purchase-100 (P100)~\cite{shokri2017membership}.
+Due to computational constraints, we only take samples corresponding to two labels from FMNIST and CIFAR-10 and downsample all datasets only to include 10,000 samples, as also done in prior work~\cite{jagielski2020auditing}.
+Therefore, our FMNIST dataset contains 10,000 28x28 grayscale images from one of two classes (`T-shirt' and `Trouser'), CIFAR-10 contains 10,000 3x32x32 RGB images from one of two classes (`Airplane' and `Automobile'), and P100 consists of 10,000 records with 600 binary features from one of 100 classes.

 \descr{Models.} For CIFAR-10, we train a moderate-sized Convolutional Neural Network (CNN) drawn from prior work~\cite{dormann2021not}.
 For FMNIST and P100, we train a small LeNet and an MLP model, respectively.
 We refer to Appendix~\ref{app:model_arch} for more details on the model architectures.